cjrequena/markdowns/docs/cheatsheets/1-aws/10-aws-rds.md

 - Full admin access to the underlying OS and the database.
 - For Managed Oracle and Microsoft SQL Server.

+## RDS Backups
+- Automated backups:
+    - Daily full backup of the database (during the backup window).
+    - Transaction logs are backed-up by RDS every 5 minutes.
+    - Ability to restore to any point in time(from oldest backup to 5 minutes ago).
+    - 1 to 35 days of retention, set 0 to disable automated backups.
+- Manual backups:
+    - Manually triggered by the user
+    - Retention of backup for as long as you want.
+- Trick: In a stopped RDS database, you will pay for storage.
+If you plan on stopping it for a long period of time, make a snapshot and restore instead.

 ## Amazon Aurora
 - Aurora is a propietary technology from AWS (Not open source).
 - Postgres and MySQL are both supported by Aurora DB (that means your driver will work as if Aurora was a Postgres or MySQL database)